technomancy/leiningen/doc/FAQ.md

   negatively affect performance in the long run, or lead to inaccurate benchmarking results.
 If want the JVM to fully optimize, you can you can switch profiles with `lein with-profiles production run ...`.

-**Q:** What does "Unrecognized VM option 'TieredStopAtLevel=1'" mean?
-**A:** Old versions of the JVM do not support the directives Leiningen uses for tiered compilation which allow the JVM to boot more quickly.
-You can disable this behaviour with `export LEIN_JVM_OPTS=` or upgrade your JVM to something more recent. (newer than b25 of Java 6)

 **Q:** I'm attempting to run a project as a background process (`lein run &`), but the process suspends until it is in the foreground.
 How do I run a program